Phangzs/trading-strategies/README.md

 Strategy reports are performed on optimized inputs.
 All strategies shown here use $20k initial and $10k trades.
 Higher risk tolerances may allow for higher (nearly double) returns at higher risk (double drawdown).

+These strategies typically give around 12% YoY with 4% drawdowns at 50% utilization.

 ## 1. momentum-volume.eld

 Ticker: **BBY**